 - ➤ Ensures there is a broad and balanced curriculum for all students in all year groups.
-This is carefully monitored in guiding students through choices in terms of GCSE pathways - ➤ Prioritises English, Maths and Science to ensure all students have a minimum of five hours a week.
-This allows students to then flourish across all their subjects - Offers a five year curriculum pathway to ensure there is no wasted learning time in any year group; this gives the curriculum rigour and challenge - Ensures sufficient curriculum time is given to the Humanities, Languages and PSHE/SRE
+This is carefully monitored in guiding students through choices in terms of 3 GCSE pathways: - o Pathway 1: 10 GCSEs including 2 EBACC subjects - o Pathway 2: 10 GCSEs with the option of 2 EBACC subjects - o Pathway 3: 10 GCSEs with an emphasis on vocational subjects - Prioritises English, Maths and Science to ensure all students have five lessons of each per week.
+This allows students to then flourish across all their subjects

-- ➤ Uses the longer than average school day to allow sufficient breadth in the curriculum so that subjects such as PE, Performing Arts or the Creative Arts are not sacrificed - ➤ Incorporates prep in the school day so that home learning is supervised and of high quality; the aim is to offer equity of opportunity rather than increase the gap between disadvantaged and non-disadvantaged students - Ensures students are work ready and link learning to the 'real world' via the ' Curriculum as well as through links with external providers - > Develops digital skills in all students to prepare them for the world of work - > Reviews the approach for each new cohort of students - ➤ Commits to being a Google School where technology forms a core element of the curriculum across all subject areas to prepare our students for 21st century life
+- All students take Triple Science to broaden both the curriculum and students' post 16 opportunities - > Offers a five year curriculum pathway to ensure there is no wasted learning time in any year group; this gives the curriculum rigour and challenge - > Ensures sufficient curriculum time is given to the Humanities, Languages and PSHE/SRE - ➤ Offers thirty 55 minute lessons per week to allow sufficient breadth in the curriculum so that subjects such as PE, Performing Arts or the Creative Arts are not sacrificed - ➤ Incorporates prep in the school day so that home learning is supervised and of high quality; the aim is to offer equity of opportunity rather than increase the gap between disadvantaged and non-disadvantaged students - Ensures students are work ready and link learning to the 'real world' via the Curriculum as well as through links with external providers - > Develops advanced digital skills and the soft skills employers are looking for in all students to prepare them for the world of work - > Reviews the approach for each new cohort of students - Commits to being a Google School where technology forms a core element of the curriculum across all subject areas to prepare our students for 21st century life